-When applying for accreditation, accredited persons need to provide a description of their record-keeping policy, including a description of the methods of collecting and storing relevant information associated with activities undertaken under the program.
+When applying for, or renewing existing, accreditation, accredited persons need to provide a description of their record-keeping policy, including a description of the methods of collecting and storing relevant information associated with activities undertaken under the program.

 These records may be the subject of periodic audits or compliance investigations as detailed in the VEET Guidelines.